KingWaffleIII/Plane/README.md

 This continues for 3 times, and the user with the most rounds won wins the dogfight.
 If both users win 2 rounds, the dogfight is a draw.

 Note: due to Discord limitations, only 25 items can be in a dropdown menu at once.
-This means that if a user has more than 25 waifus, they will only be able to fight with the 25 waifus with the highest ATK stat.
+This means that if a user has more than 25 waifus, they will only be able to fight with the 25 waifus (copies) with the highest ATK stat.

 ## Changelog